alfreddatakillen/live-dist-builder/README.md

 This was made as an example on how to build your own USB live distribution within a Docker container, so your build environment just depends on docker, bash and an Internet connection.

+## Does it work?

+Yes.

+It's just an example though.
+A working example.
+And a boilerplate for you to hack around with yourself.

 ## How to use it?

 Run the `./run.sh` bash script.
 When finished, there will be an `usb.img`, which is the USB image file.